The theology company logo

 We've been through a few paradigm shifts since the first well documented paradigms in our history, the work of the ancient Greek scientists from Parmenides via Zeno, Pythagoras, Socrates, Plato, Aristotle through to the beginnings of Christianity.
 Then , of course, Christianity, founded in the authors of the Bible.
 Christianity became coterminous with the Roman Empire.
 Then Christianity went dark for a while and the Arabic world shone and began to nibble way at Christian territory in North Africa, Spain and the Middle East.
 Christianity made a comeback in the middle ages, fired by political and militant Popes and the rediscovery of Ancient Greece through Arabic tradition.
 Then Reformation, Renaissance, Enlightenment (secularism, human rights, rule of law, democracy)

 Variable depth network: The boundary between transfinite numbers is a software thing.
 The higher number is created by permuting the lower.
-The observable world permutes within the bounds of countable unitarity - ie the total number of 'simultaneous' quantum events in the universe is countable, and in the local universe finite.
+The observable world permutes within the bounds of countable unitarity - ie the total number of 'simultaneous' quantum events in the Universe is countable, and in the local Universe finite.
 Every level on the scale of complexity looks pretty much the same.
 What is important is their ordering - what sits on what.
 Object oriented programming.

 [page 143]